wavefrontHQ/wavefront-operator-for-kubernetes/README.md

     ```
     kubectl apply -f <path_to_your_wavefront.yaml>
     ```
-See [Configuration](#configuration) section below about Custom Resource Configuration.
+See the [Configuration](#configuration) section below about Custom Resource Configuration.

-**Note**: For migrating from existing helm chart or manual deploy, see [Migration](docs/migration.md).
+**Note**: For details on migrating from existing helm chart or manual deploy, see [Migration](docs/migration.md).

 ## Component Status Validation

-To get status for the Wavefront Integration, run the following command.
+To get status for the Wavefront Integration, run the following command:
 ```
 kubectl get wavefront -n wavefront
 ```

-It should return the following table displaying Operator instance health:
+The command should return the following table displaying Operator instance health:
 ```
 NAME         HEALTHY      WAVEFRONT PROXY     CLUSTER COLLECTOR      NODE COLLECTOR       AGE
 wavefront      true          Running(1/1)        Running (1/1)        Running (3/3)      19h